 In general, there are two sets of vocabulary used when talking about this issue.
 Medical terminalogy is preferred by pro-choice people since it is very impersonal in nature and describes low-level developmental physical aspects rather a higher-view of what they are describing.
 Pre-natal is the medical terminology used to refer to the development of the baby in the mother’s womb before birth.
 Here are the other medical terms used to describe stages of development of human beings:

-Many different non-medical terms are used to describe this new life like "immature baby", "developing human" or "young infant", but there are some things that cannot reasonably be denied about this new life.
+Many different non-medical terms are used to describe this new life like "immature baby", "developing human", "pre-born baby" or "young infant", but there are some things that cannot reasonably be denied about this new life.
 Let's look at some of those undeniable facts.

 The Continuum of Development Argument

 Is a newly conceived human less of a human being - or less valuable - than a 90 year old human being who will die within 24 hours?

 As we have observed, the people who want to justify killing the new person developing in the womb say is that "it" (the 'fetus') is not human until some later stage of development.
 Among those who hold that view, there is disagreement regarding exactly when 'the fetus' becomes a human being.
 The simple fact is that a newly conceived human being is just as much a human being as a 90 year old human being who is just about to die.
 Let's take a closer look at the notion that a level of maturity - or a point in development - is what determines whether he/she is human or not.